-- 10.2.1 Three self-igniting lights should be subjected to temperature cycling as prescribed in 1.2.1. - 10.2.2 One self-igniting light should then be operated in seawater at a temperature of -1°C and another in seawater at a temperature of +30°C. Both lights should continue to provide a luminous intensity of not less than 2 cd or, in the case of a flashing light, flash at a rate of not less than 50 flashes per minute with at least the corresponding effective luminous intensity.
-The effective luminous intensity is to be found from the formula:
+- 10.2.1 Three self-igniting lights should be subjected to temperature cycling as prescribed in 1.2.1. - 10.2.2 After at least ten complete temperature cycles, one self-igniting light should then be taken from a stowage temperature of -30°C and operated immersed in seawater at a temperature of -1°C, and another should be taken from a stowage temperature of +65°C and operated immersed in seawater at a temperature of +30°C. Both lights should be of white colour and should continue to provide a luminous intensity of not less than 2 cd in all directions of the upper hemisphere or, in the case of a flashing light, flash at a rate of not less than 50 flashes and not more than 70 flashes per minute with at least the corresponding effective luminous intensity for a period of not less than 2 h (see 10.4).